mahesh863/cotton-disease-prediction/README.md

 The model has been trained for 7 epochs.

-For training the loss started from 1.3 and ended at 0.18.
+For training, the loss started from 1.3 and ended at 0.18.
 The accuracy started from 61% and ended in 94%.

-For validation the loss started from 0.42 and ended at 0.19.
+For validation, the loss started from 0.42 and ended at 0.19.
 The accuracy started from 80% and ended in 93%

 ##### Accuracy Graph